dengsauve/vuex-deux/README.md

 I actually think Teux Deux is pretty perfect.
 However, I do have a few add ons in mind

+- [x] Serverless, data will persist in browser
 - [ ] I would like to be able to have notes attached to days
 - [ ] I would like to be able to search everything (fuzzy matching)